meisterluk/taptaptap3/README.rst

     python -m taptaptap.__main__ some_tap_file_to_validate.tap

-This command will parse the file and write the file in a way how it was understand by the module.
+This command will parse the file and write the file in a way how it was understood by the module.
 The exit code indicates its validity:

 0
   Everything fine.
 1
-  The TAP file is missing some testcases or contains failed testcases 2
+  The TAP file is missing some testcases or contains failed testcases.
+2
   A bailout was raised.
 So the testing environment crashed during the run.